newjersey/navigator.business.nj.gov/web/roadmaps/tasks/board-inspection.md

 callToActionText: ""
 ---

 To complete your requirements as a cosmetology business, an inspector from the Division's Enforcement Bureau will visit the shop location to determine compliance with cosmetology shop regulations.
-This visit will be scheduled after you complete your shop's application license.

-To complete this step, you must have:
-- The board will contact shop to schedule the inspection date and time.
+The Board will contact your shop to schedule an inspection after your shop license is complete.

-After you complete this step, you will have:
+After you complete this task, you will have:
 - Satisfactory shop inspection.